 If you can’t pay your bill, your retailer may be able to help.
 Call them as soon as possible to find out how.

-You can talk to your retailer about using their hardship program.
-Retailers need to know about your financial problems before you can use their program.
+Your retailer will need to know more about your financial problems before you can use their hardship program.

-- let you pay small amounts regularly (like every two weeks)—this is sometimes called a payment plan
+- give you the option of paying your bill in smaller amounts regularly (like every two weeks)—this is sometimes called a payment plan

-- help you work out if you can get government concessions, and
+- help you work out if you can get government rebates and/or concessions, and

 - tell you about financial counselling services.